halfzebra/create-elm-app/template/README.md

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Elm Platform, etc) right into your project so you have full control over them.
+Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Elm Platform, etc.) right into your project, so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+At this point, you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+You don’t have to use 'eject' The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However, we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ### `elm-app <elm-platform-comand>`
-Create Elm App does not rely on global installation of Elm Platform, but you still can use it's local Elm Platform to access default command line tools:
+Create Elm App does not rely on the global installation of Elm Platform, but you still can use it's local Elm Platform to access default command line tools:

 #### `package`
 Alias for [elm-package](http://guide.elm-lang.org/get_started.html#elm-package)